The ultimate guide to financial modeling for startups

 Wout Bobbink, 7 December 2018 (Last update: 3 October 2019)

 We have three very easy questions for you:

 - Do you want to build a (financially) sustainable business?

 - Are you looking for funding?

 - Do you want to avoid going bankrupt?

 Probably you have answered yes at least once.
 If you have founded your own company, probably yes applies to all three questions.

 To cover all three having (some form of) a financial model is crucial.
 Whatever the reason is for you ending up at looking at this article, apparently also for you financial modeling is an important topic, otherwise you wouldn’t be here, right? ;)

 Well, you have come to the right place!
-Having supported at least 200 startups and scale-ups with their financial models over the past couple of years with the Finance Navigator team, we have written everything you need to know and all the best practices available around financial modeling for starting businesses: the ultimate guide to financial modeling for startups!
+Having supported around a thousand startups and scale-ups with their financial models over the past couple of years with the EY Finance Navigator team, we have written everything you need to know and all the best practices available around financial modeling for starting businesses: the ultimate guide to financial modeling for startups!